FrontEndART/SonarQube-plug-in/doc/usersguide/md/Main.md

 ***Highlights*** of the added features:

-- Precise C/C++, C#, Java, Python, and RPG source code analysis engines
+- Precise C/C++, C#, Java, JavaScript, Python and RPG source code analysis engines

 - Package, class and method level analyses extending the directory and file-based approach